afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w3-notes.md

 Now before we delve deeper into these fascinating function approximators, let's look at a few examples of how we can use them for autonomous driving.

-`Remember, this course is on visual perception, so we'll restrict our input x to always be an **image**.`
+`Remember, this course is on visual perception, so we'll restrict our input x to always be an *image*.`

 **FNN - Classification & Detection Example**

 - The most basic perception task is that of `classification`.
-Here we require the neural network to tell us what is in the image via a label.
+Here we require the neural network to tell us what is in the image via a `label`.
 - We can make this task more complicated by trying to estimate a location as well as a label for objects in the scene.This is called `object detection`

 <img src="./resources/w3/img/l1-fnn4.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">